List of Ranma ½ video games: Fever Ranma ½: Hot Springs Athletic Chapter (Fever Ranma ½: Onsen Asurechikku Hen)

+Pachislot Ranma 1/2 (2013)

+Released on February 4, 2013, in Japan.
+Another Pachinko installment, featuring the same artstyle and all the voice actors from the original anime.

+Pachislot Ranma 1/2 (2018)

+Released on November 5, 2018, in Japan, despite having same name as the prior iteration, it is a new installment with differing content, developed by Pachi Seven instead of Sankyo.
+Features reanimated high definition cutscenes from the original anime with the new artstyle using the original voice actors.

 Others

 Two Nintendo DS games were released in 2009, titled Sunday x Magazine: Nettou Dream Nine and Sunday x Magazine: White Comic.
 The first is a baseball game that commemorates the 50th anniversary of Weekly Shōnen Sunday and Weekly Shōnen Magazine, featuring characters from manga series that ran in the magazines.
 The second is an RPG that features over 300 characters from the magazines' series.
 Ranma ½ characters appear in both these games—Ranma and Akane in the first, and Ranma, Akane, Ryoga and Shampoo in the second.

+In Yo-kai Watch Wibble Wobble, released on October 21, 2015, Weekly Shōnen Sunday characters from Urusei Yatsura, Ranma ½, Inuyasha and Ushio & Tora are featured.
+In School Girl Strikers 2, released on May 8, 2018, Lum and Ranma appear along with costumes based on Lum, Ranma, Tomobiki High school girl outfits, Benten and Ukyo.
+In The Battle Cats, released on September 17, 2014, The characters from Ranma ½ are featured as Ranma ½ Collaboration Event (April 12 to 26, 2021).